immich-app/immich/docs/docs/FAQ/Machine-Learning-FAQ.md

 ### How does smart search work?

-Immich uses CLIP models, for more information about CLIP and its capabilities.
-Read about it [here](https://openai.com/research/clip).
+Immich uses CLIP models, for more information about CLIP and its capabilities read about it [here](https://openai.com/research/clip).

 ### How does facial recognition work?